THE PREPARED TRAVELER

 BEACHES

 Never fear, beaches are here!
 Santo Domingo itself doesn't have much usable beach at all.
 In fact, you would be hard pressed to locate much shoreline that isn't rocky.
+As of May 2024 there is a small beach area being redeveloped near the airport.
+It is in Santo Domingo East and it's called La Caleta.
+A very beautiful spot and not overrun with tourists.
 However, Boca Chica is just a short 25 minute drive away.
 This is where the tourists flock and where the locals hangout on Sundays, so get there early.

 ALERT: Always exercise caution when traveling at night or without a Dominican companion